1. Where can I find the FDDS application?

 3. Do I have to be Black or Latino to apply?

 Our program offers a merit-based scholarship.
-FDDS are selected based on scholastic achievement, leadership experience, and demonstrated community service.
+FDDS are selected based on scholastic achievement, leadership experience, and demonstrated interest in graduate/professional school.
 Scholars are diverse in gender, race, sexual orientation, socioeconomic status, ability, and ethnicity.

 4. Do I have to major in political science or sociology to apply?